 The Story of Elizabeth and Mr. Darcy

-Mrs. Bennet couldn’t be happier when she heard about a rich bachelor named Charles Bingley and his sister moved in the neighborhood.
-Mrs. Bennet took all of her daughters to the assembly ball to make acquaintance with Mr. Bingley.
+Mrs. Bennet couldn’t be happier when she heard that a rich bachelor named Charles Bingley and his sister had moved into the neighborhood.
+She took all of her daughters to the assembly ball to make acquaintance with Mr. Bingley.

 Mr. Darcy: Miss Elizabeth.
 I have struggled in vain and I can bear it no longer.
 These past months have been a torment.
 I came to Rosings with the single object of seeing you… I had to see you.
 I have fought against my better judgment, my family’s expectations, the inferiority of your birth by rank and circumstance.
 All these things I am willing to put aside and ask you to end my agony.